Owning a Pet in France: Vets, Vaccinations, and Responsibilities

 Veterinary Care in France

-It is wise to register with your local vet on arrival if you are moving to France and to share your pet’s vaccination record and pet passport in order that any boosters or requirements can be met.
+Even if you don’t plan on travelling with your pet, it is wise to register with your local vet on arrival and to share your pet’s vaccination record and pet passport in order that any boosters or requirements can be met.